infinum/shaman/README.md

       -g, --git                     Use git for message (overrides any manual settings!)
-      -C, --commit COMMIT           Which commit to use instead of HEAD -V, --release_version VERSION Custom release version (ZIP platform only) -P, --platform PLATFORM       Specify platform (for use with ZIP release verion setting)
+      -C, --commit COMMIT           Which commit to use instead of HEAD -V, --release_version VERSION Custom release version (ZIP platform only)

 ## License